remodlai/Flowise/docs/application_schema.md

 We should be able to implement this with minimal required chagnes to the core codebase, as everything should be able to be implemented on a layer above.

 ## Implementation Checklist
+Intercept Service:
+We have created an intercept service on the server to allow us to, in a non-intrusive way, intercept core chatflows actions, and update our admin layer and supabase at packages/server/src/services/applicationchatflows

+We have also created an intercept service for credentials at packages/server/src/services/applicationcredentials to track which credentials belong to which applications.

+We need to do similar for other intercept needs.

 ### Database Schema
 - [x] Create organization_users table to link users to organizations
-- [ ] Update custom_access_token_hook to include organization_id in JWT claims
+- [x] Update custom_access_token_hook to include organization_id in JWT claims
 - [x] Create application_folders table with proper RLS policies
-- [ ] Add application_tools table to track which tools are available in which applications
+- [x] Add application_tools table to track which tools are available in which applications
-- [ ] Add application_billing_plans table to manage different pricing tiers
+- [x] Add application_billing_plans table to manage different pricing tiers
-- [ ] Add application_branding table for customization options
+- [x] Add application_branding table for customization options
-- [ ] Add application_api_keys table for API access management
+- [x] Add application_api_keys table for API access management
-- [ ] Create chat_sessions table linked to applications
+- [x] Create chat_sessions table linked to applications
-- [ ] Create flow_runs table to track execution metrics
+- [x] Create flow_runs table to track execution metrics
+- [x] Add application_credentials table to track which credentials belong to which applications
 - [ ] Add triggers to update application_stats when related entities change

 ### API Implementation